-These are surprisingly hard to find on Rogue’s site.
-You have to look in the Power Racks category, not in Squat Stands or Wallmounts (which is only wallmount rigs, I guess) where you would expect them.
+The folding racks are surprisingly hard to navigate to on Rogue’s site menu.
+You have to look in the Power Racks category, not in Squat Stands or Wallmounts where you would expect them.

 Rogue put “Westside” hole spacing on the uprights of the R-3W.
 What this means is 1″ on center between the bar catch height adjustment holes in the height range you would use for bench pressing, to help you set the J-cups and safety bars in the perfect spot.
 Higher than that they are spaced 2″, which is fine for squats or overhead presses.
 This pattern of spacing was popularized by Louie Simmons of Westside Barbell, hence the name.

 They have other marks on the uprights to help you put the two bar catches at the same height and not have to eyeball it too hard.